madkira/Nuit_de_la_Raclette/README.md

 ```
 gem install bundler
 ```
-this command may failed but will give you witch requirement missing like libsqlite3
+this command may failed but will give you witch requirement missing like libsqlite3-dev and libpg-dev

 # IDE and Text Editor Personally tested for ruby